 - Compatibility: Ensure software works well together

-How to Update - yum
+How to Update - yum:

 - Check for Updates:

-- Apply Updates:
+1sudo yum check-update - Apply Updates:

-- Reboot if Required:
+1sudo yum update -y - Reboot if Required:

-sudo needs-restarting -r
+1sudo needs-restarting -r

 Tips: